eficode-academy/docker-katas/labs/06-volumes.md

 Try to do the following:

-* `git clone` this repository down and navigate to the `labs/volumes/` folder.
+* `git clone` this repository down
+    * If you are at training the repository is most likely already cloned on your training VM.
+* Navigate to the `labs/volumes/` directory, which contains a file we can try to serve: `index.html`.
-* Try to run the above command with the right folder instead of `/some/content`.
-You can use the command `pwd` (Print working directory) to display where you are.
+* We need change `/some/content` to the right path, it must be an absolute path, starting from the root of the filesystem, (which in linux is `/`).
+You can use the command `pwd` (Print working directory) to display the path to where you are.
+* Now try to run the container with the `labs/volumes` directory bindmounted.

 This will give you a nginx server running, serving your static files... _But on which port?_